wazuh/wazuh-documentation/source/migrating-from-ossec/index.rst

 ======================

 .. meta::
-  :description: Learn why it's a good reason to upgrade your infrastructure moving it to Wazuh.
+  :description: Learn why it's a good reason to upgrade your infrastructure migrating it to Wazuh.
   :keywords: wazuh, ossec, security, upgrade, recommendations
   :author: Wazuh, Inc.